I’m a Blogger, Comic Artist and Illustrator. So yes, I run into creative blocks.

 Whether you have writer’s block or artist’s block or any other type of block, fear not.
 Because for every problem, there is a solution.
 Or 23 if you’re reading this particular post. *wink*

 Let’s kick Creative Blocks in the butt!
-Here are 23 ways to overcoming creative blocks that actually work.
+Here are 23 ways to overcome creative blocks that actually work.

 I know for a fact that I’ve amassed a lifetime’s worth of stationery and notebooks.
 So, if I’m feeling a little uninspired, I go through it all.